Learn How to Saber Champagne - The Latest Trend Of 2019 - 20 July 15 2015

 Sabering or sabrage was originated and popularized by the great Napoleon’s army called the Hussars.
-Hussars are the brave cavalries of Napoleon Bonaparte, they are the ones who strikes their enemies in a short range battle mounted with horses.
+Hussars are the brave cavalries of Napoleon Bonaparte, they are the ones who strike their enemies in a short-range battle mounted with horses.
 During the Napoleonic area, the army would celebrate victories drinking their favorite wine (champagne).
 Since they carry their sabers or swords all the time, ideally, why not make it something useful when it comes with celebration?
 After the French Revolution, Napoleon together with his army visits nobles and high profile individuals in Europe.
-As they rejoices, Europeans were amazed about the technique and became a popular state-of-the-art performance until today.
+As they rejoice, Europeans were amazed about the technique and became a popular state-of-the-art performance until today.

 Remove the foil from the neck of the bottle, for the meantime, leave the cage that supports the cork.
 After removing all the foils or the champagne label from the neck of the bottle, look for the seam of the bottle.
 There are two seams you can find that runs from the top towards the bottom.

 Now it’s time to remove the cage or the wire which supports the cork.
 Put your thumb over the cork just in order to support it just in case.
 Now hold the champagne bottle in one hand and your champagne saber in the other.
 Point the bottle for about 45 degrees angle.

 Slide your champagne sword using the blunt side of the saber swiftly by hitting the cork seam.
 You don’t need to use too much pressure when hitting the lips of the bottle, just slide your saber with a sudden force.